MiaLinlinLu/ReadabilityClassification-NLP-project/README.md

 The project was tested in Python 3.7.1. to match the Python version used in Google Colab.

 ## Getting Started
-Create a new virtual environment
+Create a new virtual environment and activate it by executing activate.bat
 ```
 python -m venv <NAME OF NEW ENVIRONMENT>
 ```